heittpr/mangadex/README.md

+# mangadex

-a simple mangadex v5 api wrapper to use while the frontend is unavailable
+a simple POSIX-compliant script using the mangadex v5 API to read manga while the frontend is unavailable (yes i do need a better project name)

+## dependencies

+- `curl` for making requests
+- `jq` for parsing API responses